Skip to Main Content

 5. Your textbook may be one of your resources.

-6. Watch out for CRAAP on the internet!
+6. Always be careful when conducting research on the internet.
 Evaluate information based on the following criteria:

-8. Collect data and separate the information by category as listed under Presentation Guidelines (Below)
+2. Collect data and separate the information by category

 Presentation Guidelines